You can configure the PHP settings for each of your Acquia Cloud environments.

 To change an environment's PHP settings, complete the following steps:

-- Open the menu for the environment you want to configure, and then click Configure.
+- Click the name of the environment that you want to configure, and then click Configure.

 In the PHP settings section, you can configure the following items: